TheJCD/GitHub-Basics/README.md

 How to use GitHub in the Terminal
 =================================

-A reference guide for beginner people such as myself on how to use Github and the command line!

-This tutorial assumes you have GIT installed and you have familisarised yourself with creating a repo on GitHub - that is all you will need to know.
+This tutorial assumes you have GIT installed and you have familisarised yourself with creating a repo on GitHub.

-This was initially a practice tutorial conducted by myself on how to learn Git - it was meant to be a reference guide on how to use Bootstrap but I messed around the majority of the day on how to push, merge, pull, fork etc and getting used to Github.

-Read this README on more if you want to know the easy method on how to get your projects started on Github!

 **List of basic commands:**